 Collaborative relationships between educators and family members based on mutual respect, trust, equality and shared goals are predictors of student academic success.

 Research consistently shows that when educators and families work together, students perform better academically and behaviorally.
 Attendance improves, behavior concerns decline, and graduation rates rise.

 Developing shared decision-making with families is not just another program in a school or school district.
 It is part of the professional practice of educators and the way daily business should be conducted in school buildings and school district offices.
 It is also part of an institutional value system that recognizes the central role that families play in education.

 1. Offer student-parent interactive homework.
 This keeps families connected to the school's goals and participating in their student's education.
 A good source for interactive homework is Johns Hopkins University's Teachers Involve Parents in Schoolwork.

 2. Provide families with home-learning tips connected to the school's academic goals during all school family events such as music/drama student performances, back to school night, open house, school plays, book fairs, family dinners, PTA meetings, etc.

 3. Offer family workshops or seminars to explain grade-level academic standards and provide families with examples of the topics being taught in the classroom.

 4. Schedule quarterly "Family Day" classroom visits for family members or special adults in children's lives to observe teaching techniques in the classroom.

 5. Offer family evening events focusing on learning games and activities directly linked to school goals (math, reading, writing, science, technology).

-6. Publish annual academic goals (translated as needed) in the school and/or PTA newsletter, on reader boards, on the website, etc., throughout the school year.
-Create laminated posters and display goals (translated as needed) around the school.
+6. Publish annual academic goals (translated as needed) in the school and/or PTA newsletter, on reader boards, on the website, and in visible places throughout the school year.
+Create laminated posters and display goals (translated for families in your community) around the school.

 7. Inform parents of the school's annual goals, and send strategies and tips to improve student academic progress in all correspondence and media such as: